dobin/antnium/README.md

 * or `ng serve` from antniumui directory, and then open `http://localhost:4200` on your browser

 When connecting to the UI in the browser, you need first to configure the server IP and its password:
-* AdminApiKey (default: "Secret-AdminApi-Key", like in Campagin default)
+* AdminApiKey (default: "Secret-AdminApi-Key", like in config default)
 * ServerIP (default: "http://localhost:8080")
 * User (optional, can be chosen randomly)

 ## Client